hestiacp/hestiacp-docs/web/docs/server-administration/rest-api.md

 Yes, you can disable the API via the server settings.
 The file will be deleted from the server and all connections will get ignored.
 Please note that some functions may not work with the API disabled.

-## Password vs API key vs Access keys
+## Password vs API key vs access keys

 ### Password